biboking-373/alx-pre_course/0x01-git/READme.md

-hello everyone in the vicinity
+Happy to be in ALX